openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Current version of OpenID4VP does not support presentation of a VP nested inside another VP, even though [@!DIF.PresentationExchange] specification theoretically supports this by stating that the nesting of `path_nested` objects "may be any number of levels deep".

 One level of nesting `path_nested` objects is sufficient to describe a VC included inside a VP.

-## UI in the Cross-Device Flow

-In the Cross-Device Flow, the Wallet can change the UI based on the Verifier's response to the HTTP POST request.

 # Security Considerations {#security_considerations}